Size, position, and rendering of containers

 Translate

-methods.
+To reposition a container horizontally and/or vertically, use the Translate/TranslateX/TranslateY methods.
 The first one moves containers both horizontally and vertically.
-The other two move
+The other two move containers in one direction only.

 All these methods override position but preserve size constraints.
 The shifted container can overlap with other containers.
 Use negative parameter values to move to the left and/or to the top.
 Positive values cause a shift to the right and/or to the bottom.